google/http_pattern_matcher/README.md

-This repository stores code to support http template match.
+This repository stores codes to support http template match.

+http template syntax is defined [here](https://github.com/googleapis/googleapis/blob/master/google/api/http.proto#L224)

 This is not an officially supported Google product